apache/spark/README.md

 makes it easy to visualize pipelines running in production, monitor progress, and troubleshoot issues when needed.

+For more information and documentation, please visit the [Airflow Wiki](https://github.com/airbnb/airflow/wiki).

 ## Beyond the Horizon

 Airflow **is not** a data streaming solution.
 Tasks do not move data from